 That is enough for Celtic fans to dislike the Bundesliga club, and a defeat to Hamburger in the 2009 Europa League certainly did little to improve relations.

 This one is purely one-sided.

-West Ham were the beneficiaries as they narrowly survived, but after struggling for much of the season they owed a large debt to summer signing Carlos Tevez for keeping them in the league.
+West Ham were the beneficiaries, but after struggling for much of the season they owed a large debt to summer signing Carlos Tevez for keeping them in the league.

 Debt was very much the word following the Argentinian superstar's arrival in east London, as West Ham were found guilty of acting 'improperly' in completing the transfer and fined a record £5.5million.

 Sheffield United had been looking for a sizable points deduction after Tevez helped the Hammers to 21 points in the final nine games, scoring on the final day at Old Trafford to secure a 1-0 victory and top-flight survival.